Skip to main content

 • “Despite its flaws, I've felt myself become absolutely engrossed in Dashbored's world and atmosphere.”

-• “While the gameplay mechanics are kind of run-of-the-mill and the level design feels monotonous at times, it is still a unique and refreshing experience in terms of atmosphere and worldbuilding!”
+• “While the gameplay mechanics are kind of run-of-the-mill (some indie titles did it better in the mechanic department, for you can cheese many encounters with stun-skills for example) and the level design feels monotonous at times, it is still a unique and refreshing experience in terms of atmosphere and worldbuilding!”

 • emotional

-• “At every moment in the game, it keeps hitting you left and right with surprises, funny dialogue, great character interactions, and some genuinely heartwrenching moments that make you genuinely worried for these characters and their world.”
+• “At every moment in the game, it surprises you with funny dialogue, great character interactions, and genuinely heartwrenching moments that make you genuinely worried for these characters and their world.”

 • replayability